 To effectively support healthcare workers, we must understand their challenges and needs.
 By acknowledging the commonality of psychological distress related to caring for patients with COVID-19, we can destigmatize work-related mental health issues and attend to the mental health needs of all healthcare workers affected by the pandemic.

-The Moral Injury Conference aims to bring medical and legal professionals together to understand moral injury and discuss ways to improve efficacy and build resilience.
+The Moral Injury Conference aims to bring medical and legal professionals together to understand moral injury, discuss ways to improve efficacy and build resilience by answering these fundamental questions:

 Time: 8:45 AM to 4:00 PM EDT